 If a heavy hose is hard for you to handle, then just put a couple of scrub buckets full of soapy water in the cart, and swish the inside with your floor mop.

-Garbage carts and recycling containers are sometimes stolen, set on fire, or used by others.
-Taking of a cart/bin, setting a cart or bin on fire, or use of another resident's collection point is illegal.
+Garbage, recycling and organics carts are sometimes stolen, set on fire, or used by others.
+Taking of a cart, setting a cart on fire, or use of another resident's collection point is illegal.
 City Ordinance 225.10 states in part: "No person shall leave, throw, or deposit, or use or permit any other person to leave, place, throw, or deposit, any substances or materials of any kind at a city solid waste collection point…for city disposal when the substances or materials were generated at a location other than the residence."

-If you see any illegal use of carts or bins, anywhere in the City of Minneapolis, report this to Minneapolis 311 or our office at (612) 673-2917.
+If you see any illegal use of carts anywhere in the City of Minneapolis, report this to Minneapolis 311 or our office at (612) 673-2917.
 Your call will remain anonymous, by request.